wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex DESERT. {airadjective} {desertfeature} there and the dangerous {desertobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {desertmonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex FOREST. {airadjective} {forestfeature} there and the dangerous {forestobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {forestmonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex GRASSLAND. {airadjective} {plainsfeature} there and the dangerous {plainsobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {plainsmonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this one-hex MOUNTAIN. {airadjective} {mountainfeature} there and the dangerous {mountainobstacle} {airhazard} now.
-Some say {airmonster} might be at the centaer of this.
+Some say {airmonster} might be at the center of this.
 Also, know that {mountainmonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex ROCKY LAND. {airadjective} {rockyfeature} there and the dangerous {rockyobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {rockymonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex SWAMP. {airadjective} {swampfeature} there and the dangerous {swampobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {swampmonster} {airtaint} in this land.', 'ELEMENTAL AIR is overflowing in this {1d10hexes}-hex JUNGLE. {airadjective} {junglefeature} there and the dangerous {jungleobstacle} {airhazard} now.
 Some say {airmonster} might be at the center of this.
 Also, know that {junglemonster} {airtaint} in this land.',